-As the rain erodes the rock, acids in the rainwater break down the rock.
-This process creates ions, or electrically charged atomic particles.
-These ions are carried away in runoff to streams and rivers and, ultimately, to the ocean.
+Rocks on land are the major source of salts dissolved in seawater.
+Rainwater that falls on land is slightly acidic, so it erodes rocks.
+This releases ions that are carried away to streams and rivers that eventually feed into the ocean.
 Many of the dissolved ions are used by organisms in the ocean and are removed from the water.
-Others are not used up and are left for long periods of time where their concentrations increase over time.
+Others are not removed, so their concentrations increase over time.

 Another source of salts in the ocean is hydrothermal fluids, which come from vents in the seafloor.
 Ocean water seeps into cracks in the seafloor and is heated by magma from the Earth’s core.
 The heat causes a series of chemical reactions.
 The water tends to lose oxygen, magnesium, and sulfates, and pick up metals such as iron, zinc, and copper from surrounding rocks.
 The heated water is released through vents in the seafloor, carrying the metals with it.
 Some ocean salts come from underwater volcanic eruptions, which directly release minerals into the ocean.

 Salt domes also contribute to the ocean's saltiness.
 These domes, vast deposits of salt that form over geological timescales, are found underground and undersea around the world.
 They are common across the continental shelf of the northwestern Gulf of Mexico.